MrMaxie/Byakko/docs/md/asAction.md

     </div>
     <div class="list-desc">
         <p>
-            Path or paths where controller will be mounted
+            Path or paths where action will be mounted
         </p>
         <p>
             All actions inside will be mounted inside of that path.
 So if controller is mounted under path <code>/user</code>, inside action will be mounted under <code>/login</code> then, as a result, the action will be registered under the path <code>/user/login</code>.